Felskorn-WoW/companions_system/README.md

 **Notes**
 - This script was designed for use Felskorn WoW and as such, it's future development will be with this server's plans.
 - This was made for TrinityCore.
 Untested with anything else.
+- Credit is not required if you use it, but appreciated nontheless.
+Open-sourced.

 [![Preview](http://i3.ytimg.com/vi/P9zsLL2xS10/hqdefault.jpg)](https://www.youtube.com/watch?v=P9zsLL2xS10)